wayofnumbers/wayofnumbers_hugo/content/post/pelican-to-hugo/_index.md.md

 # Configure and Adjust
 Now comes the fun part, the **tinkering**!
 Tweak a theme to make it work for you for some people is daunting, but for me, it's daunting *and* exciting.
 It feels like puzzle solving.
 You get leads from theme documentation, Hugo documentation, YouTube videos, and stack overflow and put all the pieces together.
 When it's done, you'll feel excellent about yourself!
 ## Clone, Submodule, and Config
-First thing first, git clone it to local drive:
+First thing first, git clone the theme to local drive:
 ```bash
 git clone https://github.com/CaiJimmy/hugo-theme-stack/ themes/hugo-theme-stack
 ```